Under the Heat Dome

 The cassettes are a limited hand-packaged run of riso-printed artwork.
 Due to pandemic related extended turn times, they ship on June 11th 2021.

 2020, No Bad Days / Arbutus Records

-the Atlantic together as one to release Graham Van Pelt’s stunning “Sense
+over the Atlantic together as one to release Graham Van Pelt’s

-Appeal”.
-A sophomore release for the Toronto-based singer-songwriter, file
+stunning “Sense Appeal”.
+A sophomore release for the Toronto-based

 On the flip we have three remixes called in from across the Canadian riviera.
 Yu Su applies her celebrated touch with a punchy club cut, while Gene Tellem goes full ‘00s with a big room pumper.
 Von Dutch caps and blue diamante sunnies sadly not included.
 Closing us out we have twin mix engineers Mark and Matt Thibideau providing a dubbed-out version of the title track, bringing it all full circle.

 “I’d like to be as un-mysterious as I possibly can,” Graham Van Pelt

 says.
 He’s about to release Time Travel, his first record in the four